 |

-Hippotherapy is a physical, occupational or speech therapy treatment strategy utilizing the horses movement to address impairments, functional limitations and disabilities in children with neuromotor dysfunction.
-Hippotherapy also offers an enjoyable therapeutic experience for the child that cannot be duplicated in the clinic.
+Hippotherapy offers an enjoyable therapeutic experience for the child that cannot be duplicated in the clinic.
 There is a natural therapeutic benefit that develops when children and horses are together, both physically and emotionally.

 Children with a variety of disabilities can be seen including muscular dystrophy, cerebral palsy, autism, traumatic brain injury, Down’s syndrome, genetic disorders, spina bifida, sensory processing disorder, weakness from chemotherapy and developmental delays.